Devon Noel Lee

 3 Things That All Family Histories Should Have

-Who is your ancestor?- the best family histories write about a person in a family unit.
+Who is your ancestor?- the best family histories describe a person in a family unit.
 Thus, parents, children, siblings, spouses of siblings, cousins, aunts, and uncles can all go into the family story, depending on the scope of your project.

 Where did they live? - Family histories take place in a specific place.
 Be sure to identify the place your ancestors lived.
-However, call the place according to what it was known at the time your ancestors lived there.
+However, call the place according to what it was known as when your ancestors lived there.
 For instance, Ontario, Canada, was known as Upper Canada in 1841.
 A year later, it became known as Canada West.
 Use the correct name for the place.

 If you only add these three things to your family story, your book will be extremely dull.
 So, what things should you include to tell a story your relatives will want to read?